Harry Wachob, Ph.D. – Founder & President

 Patrick Lee, P.E., RAC – Treasurer

-Patrick Lee is currently the Director of Regulatory Affairs at Iridex Corp in Mountain VIew, CA. Patrick is involved in regulatory activities worldwide in obtaining regulatory approvals and compliance.
-Prior to Iridex, Patrick served in various management positions in regulatory affairs at Bay area medical device companies.
+Patrick Lee is currently the Senior Director of Regulatory Affairs / Quality Assurance at Vascular Dynamics Inc. in Mountain VIew, CA. Patrick is involved in regulatory activities worldwide in obtaining regulatory approvals and compliance.
+Prior to VDI, Patrick served in various management positions in regulatory affairs at Bay area medical device companies.
 The product categories that he has worked in include neuro-implants, cardiovascular devices, cellular therapy device, laser and other electro-mechanical devices, blood processing, stem cell harvesting, drug-delivery devices, and others.
 Patrick has over 25 years of experience in FDA-regulated industries including health-care, medical device, and nutritional products.
 Patrick received his Chemical Engineering BS from Cornell, MS in engineering from Columbia, and MBA from the Anderson School at UCLA.
 He is a licensed Professional Engineer in the states of New Jersey and California and holds several patents.
 Patrick holds the US Regulatory Affairs RAC (US) designation and CQA.

 Stan Levy – Board Member